docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image09.png "Document creation form"%}

-When creating a document, you can edit its attributes, specify a workflow and set specific access rights.
+When creating a document, you can add attributes, specify a workflow and set specific access rights.
 Note that you will not be able to upload files or link the current document to another until you finish the creation process.

 Once the document is created you can perform the following actions: